-As pupils move from primary to secondary school, we encourage ambitious goals.
+As children move from primary to secondary school, we encourage ambitious goals.
 Everybody is responsible for creating a culture of high expectations and academic excellence.
-From the moment you choose our school, we work hard with your primary school to get to know your child.
+From the moment you choose our school, we work hard with your child's primary school to get to know your child, so they are well prepared for secondary school.